sunpy/sunpy/docs/guide/units-coordinates.rst

 Units in sunpy
 ==============

-All functions in sunpy that accept or return numbers associated with physcial quantities accept and return `~astropy.units.Quantity` objects.
+All functions in sunpy that accept or return numbers associated with physical quantities accept and return `~astropy.units.Quantity` objects.
 These objects represent a number (or an array of numbers) and a unit.
 This means sunpy is always explicit about the units associated with a value.
 Quantities and units